-Programs are evaluated for the award using eight criteria, highly valued by The Jewish Fund in its overall assessment of a project’s success.
+Programs are evaluated for the award using eight criteria, highly valued by The Fund in its overall assessment of a project’s success.
 These criteria attempt to measure the short-term impact of a program and to predict its long-term success.
 Criteria numbers 3 through 5 are weighted double in recognition that the Sosnick Award emphasizes innovation, collaboration, and impact.

 - Program objectives achieved: Did the program meet the objectives established by the organization?